smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 - Each coordinator has a `MAX_NUM_WORDS` parameter that limits the maximum number of random values you can receive in each request.
 - Each coordinator has a `maxGasLimit` parameter, which is the maximum allowed `callbackGasLimit` value for your requests.
 - You must specify a sufficient `callbackGasLimit` to fund the callback request to your consumer contract.
 This depends on the number of random values you request and how you process them in your `fulfillRandomWords()` function.
 If your `callbackGasLimit` is not sufficient, the callback fails but your subscription is still charged for the work done to generate your requested random values.

+## Supported networks

+See the [Supported Networks](/docs/vrf-contracts) page for a complete list of coordinator addresses and gas price limits.

+To learn when VRF v2 becomes available on more networks, follow us on [Twitter](https://twitter.com/chainlink) or sign up for our [mailing list](/docs/developer-communications/).

 To understand different use cases for Chainlink VRF, refer to [Other Tutorials](/docs/other-tutorials/).